ipfs/camp/CORE_AND_ELECTIVE_COURSES/ELECTIVE_COURSE_E/README.md

 #### Enable the system service
 1) Reload your system with: `systemctl daemon-reload`
 2) Enable your new service with: `systemctl enable ipfs`
-3) Start your new service with: `systemctl enable ipfs`
+3) Start your new service with: `systemctl start ipfs`
 4) Test that this succeeded with: `systemctl status ipfs`

 ## Bonus written guide for attendees to refer back to